 - A Means of Emotional Expression: Sometimes, even in the most secure and conducive environments, patients (particularly those suffering from anxiety or PTSD) may be unable to express their feelings and emotions freely.
 Art provides such individuals with an outlet to express their hidden emotions.
-It also allows psychologists an insight into their deepest inhibitions, emotions and thoughts.
+It also allows psychologists an insight into patients’ deepest inhibitions, emotions, and thoughts.

 - As a Form of Meditation: Meditation need not always entail deep breathing and consciously observing one’s thoughts.
 Being passionately engrossed in painting, sketching or other artistic endeavours can provide tremendous peace of mind and relaxation, thus qualifying as an effective form of meditation.

-- A Stressbuster: Patients recovering from addiction and psychological disorders can have high stress levels due to the sudden changes in their lifestyles.
-Art provides such patients with a much-needed break, helping them unwind, forget their other tensions for a while, and focus only on the present.
+- A Stressbuster: Patients recovering from addiction and psychological disorders can have high-stress levels due to the sudden changes in their lifestyles.
+Art, here used as a form of therapy for anxiety and trauma, provides such patients with a much-needed break, helping them unwind, forget their other tensions for a while, and focus only on the present.

 - For Building Self-Esteem: Engaging in creative activities boosts one’s self-confidence and instills a sense of accomplishment.
 Thus, it contributes to building one’s self-esteem and positive self-image.